logicalmechanism/cogno_v1/README.md

   ]
 }
 ```
 The datum above is the default cogno profile for a new user.
-The other information contained in the datum are for holding information to create a custom profile for the cogno.
+The other entries in the datum are designated for information used to create a custom profile for the cogno.

 ## Use Case